tirthsharma/My-portfolio/README.md

 ## Introduction

-3D Developer Portfolio built to help you stand out with stunning visuals and interactive 3D elements.
+My Portfolio is built to help you stand out with stunning visuals and interactive 3D elements.
 Perfect for frontend devs, designers, and creative coders.

 ## Tech Stack